-The following programs offer a reduction in the taxable value of property to permanent residents of the State of Maine.
+The following programs offer a reduction in the taxable value of property.
 The filing deadline is April 1 of the first year in which exemption is requested.
 Applications can be submitted to the Assessor's Office in person, by mail, or by email to firstname.lastname@example.org

 Homestead Property Tax Exemption

 This program provides a measure of property tax relief for certain individuals that have owned and occupied homestead property in Maine as their permanent residence for at least 12 months as of April 1.
 Property owners would be eligible for an exemption of $25,000 (at 100% assessment ratio).

 Proof of residency (1 or more): file Maine income tax return, driver's license, hunting or fishing license, voter registration, motor vehicle excise tax payment.

 Veteran Property Tax Exemption